 Whenever possible, primary sources are used in their study of United States history, and national and international current events are discussed.
 Both of these, along with secondary source material, serve as rich materials for the class as they learn to make connections between earlier episodes in our nation’s history and contemporary events, and view all these studies through questions of justice and leadership.
 In the second half of the year, the students select a topic from any period of American history on which to write a research paper to gain expertise in a specific area of our nation’s history.

 Eighth Grade English continues to build on the skills of analyzing and interpreting texts and writing across several genres that students focused on in Seventh Grade.
 Emphasis is placed on using discussion and writing to develop the higher order skills of critical, logical, reflective, metacognitive, and creative thinking.
-Over the course of the year, students practice their narrative, argument, and information writing skills through the following units: nature-writing, a literary essay, reading and writing poetry, and a review of common grammar pitfalls.
+Over the course of the year, students practice their narrative, argument, and information writing skills through the following units: a literary essay, reading and writing poetry, a student podcast storytelling challenge, and a review of common grammar pitfalls.

 Throughout the year, the students also read and discuss novels, plays, essays, short stories, and poetry with partners, in small groups, and as a whole class.
 Literature also helps illuminate their thinking about justice and leadership.
 The study of sentence structure and grammatical conventions focuses on the errors that come up most frequently in students’ writing; students learn strategies and resources to help them become more independent in their ability to recognize and correct their own mistakes.
 The Eighth Grade class play is integrated into the curriculum.
 The year ends with a production of The Tempest or A Midsummer Night’s Dream.
 As students near the end of the year they prepare a graduation speech to share with their families and the entire school community before the last performance of their Shakespeare play.